-- You must register ahead of time for Tideland Tykes and Wild Tales for your 2 to 8 year old – just type those keywords in to the Irvine Ranch Conservancy activity page.
+- You must register ahead of time for Wild Tales for your 2 to 5 year olds.

 - The Muth Interpretive Center is listed on the OCParks.com website as Upper Newport Bay Nature Preserve.

-- The Newport Bay Conservancy keeps an event calendar which is updated regularly.
+- The Newport Bay Conservancy keeps an event calendar in the sidebar of their website which is updated regularly.

 - This is on the list of Nature Scene Investigator locations, so make sure you bring your Guidebook.

 - Find more parks in the area using my Central OC Park Index